bevilacqua1996/OrderManager/README.md

 ## More about

-You can check how the CI process of this project was built in Substack article.
+You see more about this application and even how the CI process of this project was built in Substack article.
 Check on [Substack Article](https://open.substack.com/pub/bevilacqua96/p/building-your-own-docker-image-using?r=2je0lv&utm_campaign=post&utm_medium=web)